danibritods/demanda_academica/readme.md

 # AcaDem
-A script to determine the **demand** for each **discipline** of a given course at UENF from the **academic transcripts** of its students.
+A script to determine the **demand** for each **subject** of a given course at UENF from the **academic transcripts** of its students.

 # Installation
-1. O AcaDem requer Pyhon versão 3.9x.
-Para instalá-lo, siga as instruções oficiais da linguagem
-1. Faça o download dese repositório e acomode a pasta onde desejar
-1. Execute o comando de instalação:
-   - ``python setup.py``
+1. Install Python 3.9
+2. Clone this repo
+3. Run the setup script: ```python setup.py```

 # Usage
 To use AcaDem, provide the paths to the course syllabus and the student's transcripts in the `config` file.
 Then, run the script in your terminal.
+The script will generate a CSV file with the code and number of students that demand each subject, as well as a SQLite database file with all the data extracted and produced.
+Both located at the `results` folder.

 1. Prepare a folder with students academic transcripts
 2. Prepare the `disciplinas_do_curso.csv`.
 A file with the subjects code and their prerequisites following our [example]
 3. Optionally prepare the `disciplinas_equivalentes.csv`.
-A file establishing the equivalence between disciplines.
+A file establishing the equivalence between subjects.
 4. Provide the filepaths for prepared files in the `config.ini` file.
 5. Run the script in your terminal: ```python academ/academ.py```

-The script will generate a CSV file with the code and number of students that demand each discipline, as well as a SQLite database file with all the data extracted and produced.
-Both located at the `results` folder.

 ## config
 The config file establishes the filepaths of all the files needed for the script.